metio/terraform-provider-k8s/docs/data-sources/data_fluid_io_alluxio_runtime_v1alpha1_manifest.md

 Required:

-- `gateway` (String) The host address of the ScaleIO API Gateway.
+- `gateway` (String) gateway is the host address of the ScaleIO API Gateway.
-- `secret_ref` (Attributes) SecretRef references to the secret for ScaleIO user and other sensitive information.
+- `secret_ref` (Attributes) secretRef references to the secret for ScaleIO user and other sensitive information.
 If this is not provided, Login operation will fail. (see [below for nested schema](#nestedatt--spec--volumes--scale_io--secret_ref))
-- `system` (String) The name of the storage system as configured in ScaleIO.
+- `system` (String) system is the name of the storage system as configured in ScaleIO.

 Optional:

-- `fs_type` (String) Filesystem type to mount.
+- `fs_type` (String) fsType is the filesystem type to mount.
 Must be a filesystem type supported by the host operating system.
 Ex. 'ext4', 'xfs', 'ntfs'.
 Default is 'xfs'.
-- `protection_domain` (String) The name of the ScaleIO Protection Domain for the configured storage.
+- `protection_domain` (String) protectionDomain is the name of the ScaleIO Protection Domain for the configured storage.
-- `read_only` (Boolean) Defaults to false (read/write).
+- `read_only` (Boolean) readOnly Defaults to false (read/write).
 ReadOnly here will force the ReadOnly setting in VolumeMounts.
-- `ssl_enabled` (Boolean) Flag to enable/disable SSL communication with Gateway, default false
+- `ssl_enabled` (Boolean) sslEnabled Flag enable/disable SSL communication with Gateway, default false
-- `storage_mode` (String) Indicates whether the storage for a volume should be ThickProvisioned or ThinProvisioned.
+- `storage_mode` (String) storageMode indicates whether the storage for a volume should be ThickProvisioned or ThinProvisioned.
 Default is ThinProvisioned.
-- `storage_pool` (String) The ScaleIO Storage Pool associated with the protection domain.
+- `storage_pool` (String) storagePool is the ScaleIO Storage Pool associated with the protection domain.
-- `volume_name` (String) The name of a volume already created in the ScaleIO system that is associated with this volume source.
+- `volume_name` (String) volumeName is the name of a volume already created in the ScaleIO system that is associated with this volume source.

 <a id="nestedatt--spec--volumes--scale_io--secret_ref"></a>
 ### Nested Schema for `spec.volumes.scale_io.secret_ref`